bsmith89/longev-mgen/doc/submission.md

 ](fig/pul_diagrams.pdf)

 Besides B1-A and B1-B, B5 is the only other MAG to possess a putative PUL coding for a full complement of predicted starch-active proteins.
-Several OPFs
-have members in both this region and either B1 or _B. thetaiotaomicron_ PULs, suggesting shared function.
+Several of the OPF annotations found in these presumptive starch PULs are shared by _B. thetaiotaomicron_, suggesting shared function.
 This set including SusC-homologs
 Opf01277, Opf02066, which includes relatives of SusD, and Opf02791 whose members possess CBM20 starch-binding domains.